SimpleDataLabsInc/prophecy-docs/docs/architecture/self-hosted/configurations/configure-object-store.md

 1. Log in to Prophecy as an admin user.
 1. Navigate to the **Admin** tab of the Prophecy **Settings** page.
 1. Within the Admin main tab, select the **Config** subtab.
-1. Finally, click on the `Object Store Config` sub tab to configure the object store settings.
+1. Finally, click on the **Object Store Config** subtab to configure the object store settings.

 ## Configuration options